 The power of understanding

 “As I mentioned (during the talk at EHL) there’s nothing quite as powerful as being the guest to understand the level of care and what is expected and what our guest experience is when you stay at Four Seasons and then you emulate that.
 That’s so much more powerful than any speech or training you can give.
 And so for us, it’s part of our strategy and we’ll continue to do it.”

-Christian Clerc, Director of Worldwide Hotel Operations at Four Seasons Hotels
+Christian Clerc, President of Worldwide Hotel Operations at Four Seasons Hotels

 At Four Seasons: